Column

 Tell us some more about how you work?

 A lot of our methodology is about following.
 We use the energy that comes from following the power the main persons have within themselves, related to their own wishes and dreams.
 We don´t try to make them fit into a shape that works for us, but rather to make a form that suits them.
-Its an interplay.
+It‘s an interplay.
 Common for people with functional differences is that they have challenges adapting to the world.
 We find that the relevant question to ask is: Who should adjust to whom?
 With this perspective as a starting point, we often manage to build alliances with the main persons that allows us to have a constructive impact on their lives.

 Who do you work with?